vrimori/visualstudio-docs.ja-jp/docs/test/using-shims-to-isolate-your-application-from-other-assemblies-for-unit-testing.md

 ---
-title: "shim を使用して単体テストでアプリケーションを他のアセンブリから分離する | Microsoft Docs" ms.custom: ms.date: 11/04/2016
+title: Using shims to isolate your application from other assemblies for unit testing | Microsoft Docs ms.custom: ms.date: 11/04/2016 ms.reviewer:
-ms.reviewer: